Advance Appliance Ltd

 Your Guide to Inspecting and Fixing the Drain Hose

-First, safety is paramount.
-Before moving the machine, unplug the washing machine from the wall outlet.
-Then, locate the hot and cold water supply valves behind the washer and turn them off completely.
-This step prevents electrical shock or a new flood while you're working.
+Most importantly, safety comes first.
+Unplug the washing machine from the wall outlet before relocating it.
+Next, find the hot and cold water supply valves behind the washer and fully shut them off.
+By taking this precaution, you can avoid electrical shock or a fresh flood while working.

 Accessing and Inspecting the Hose